The Smith Family

 The Smith Family is the largest children’s education charity helping young Australians from disadvantaged backgrounds to succeed at school, so they can create better futures for themselves.

-This proven three-pronged approach is equipping these children with the motivation, resilience and life skills they need to complete their schooling and go on to better futures.
+This proven three-pronged approach equips these children with the motivation, resilience and life skills they need to complete their schooling and go on to better futures.

 THE IMPACT OF DISADVANTAGE

-Disadvantaged students are on average 2-3 years behind in reading and maths by the time they are 15 years old.2
+Disadvantaged students are on average two to three years behind in reading and maths by the time they are 15 years old.2